immersed-web/inclubit-360/README.md

   - STUN/TURN Server

 #### Caddy
 The file server is an instance of [Caddy v2](https://caddyserver.com/).
 Caddy is a server software written in the language Go.
 It has built in functionality for retrieving and setting up https certificates using the free, open and automated certificate authority, [Let's Encrypt](https://letsencrypt.org/).
-In this project, Caddy is set up to act as both a static file server aswell as a reverse proxy for the signaling server.
+In this project, Caddy is set up to act as both a static file server as well as a reverse proxy for the signaling server.
 Key parts of the caddy configuration:
 ```
     reverse_proxy /socket.io/* signaling:3000
     file_server {